Measure Overview

 To the Statewide CASE Team’s knowledge, flash steam recovery requirements have not been proposed in previous code cycles.
 In 2013, Title 24 first adopted requirements for process boilers.
 In 2022, Title 24 adopted requirements for strainers and fault detection and diagnostics in steam trap assemblies.

 Requiring flash steam recovery would save fuel, water, and chemicals.
-When applied throughout typical steam systems, this measure is expected to save approximately 1% to 5% of baseline boiler system fuel use.
-In addition, the requirement would reduce water and sewer use and the associated chemicals used for water treatment, as the flash steam is no longer vented to the atmosphere and its condensate can be returned to the boiler plant.
+This measure is expected to save approximately 1% of baseline boiler system fuel use.
+In addition, the requirement would reduce water and the associated chemicals used for water treatment, as the flash steam is no longer vented to the atmosphere and its condensate can be returned to the boiler plant.
 Ancillary benefits include improved plant safety and improved public perception through reduction of steam plumes.

 Relevant Documents